ordinox/btc-service/README.md

 1. Deploy a token
    `./btc-service brc20 inscribe-deploy [TOKEN] [SUPPLY] [ADDRESS]` This will deploy a token [TOKEN] with the supply of [SUPPLY].
-The address given sends the inscription to that address.
+The given address is now the deployer of the token.
    Note: This does not mean that the address has these tokens now.
 They still need to be minted.

 2. Mint a token